Skip navigation

 Toxicity Concerns

 One of the most frequent questions homeowners ask is whether refrigerant leaks are toxic.
 Generally, modern refrigerants like R-410A are considered non-toxic and are not harmful when inhaled in small amounts.
 However, exposure to high concentrations in confined spaces can lead to symptoms such as dizziness, headaches, and nausea.
 It’s important to note that refrigerant is not as toxic as many household chemicals, but it should still be handled with care.
+Unusual AC noises or signs may accompany leaks and shouldn’t be ignored.

 Environmental Impact